sgtRoberty/NS-tutorial/README.md

 # Nested sampling FAQ
 <a name="nested-sampling-faq">  </a>

 ## The analysis prints out multiple ML estimates with their SDs.
-Which one to choose?
+Which one should I choose?

 The difference between the estimates is the way they are estimated from the nested sampling run.
 Since these are estimates that require random sampling, they differ from one estimate to another.
 When the standard deviation is small, the estimates will be very close, but when the standard deviations is quite large, the ML estimates can substantially differ.
 Regardless, any of the reported estimates are valid estimates, but make sure to report them with their standard deviation.